barakdaniel1/ros2-red-object-identifyer/README.md

-# Ros2 Humble - Red Object Identifyer
+# Ros2 Humble - Red Object Identifier

 This project uses a usb camera (laptop camera also works), identifies red objects, draws a circle around the object,
 and also draws an X in the center of it.